NicoBrun/cs433-machine-learning/Project 2/README.md

 In this case open run.py and change the value of load_model to False.
 You can also choose if you want data augmentation and post processing by setting the boolean parameter.

-Creating the model from scrath took us around +-20h, with data augmentation.
+Creating the model from scratch took us around +-20h, with data augmentation.